Situations That May Affect Your Coverage

 The Plan Administrator shall have the sole discretion to choose who will repay the Health Care Program for an overpayment and whether such payment shall be reimbursed in a lump sum.
 When a member or other person or entity does not comply with the provisions of this section, the Plan Administrator shall have the authority, in its sole discretion, to deny payment of any claims for benefits by the member and to deny or reduce future benefits payable (including payment of future benefits for other injuries or illnesses) under the Health Care Program by the amount due as reimbursement to the Health Care Program.
 The reductions will equal the amount of the required reimbursement.

-A health care provider and any other person or entity accepting assignment of Health Care Program benefits, in consideration of services rendered, payments and/or rights, agree to be bound by the terms of this Health Care Program and agree to submit claims for reimbursement in strict accordance with their state’s health care practice acts, ICD-9 or CPT standards, Medicare guidelines, HCPCS standards, or other standards approved by the Plan Administrator or insurer.
+A health care provider and any other person or entity accepting assignment of Health Care Program benefits, in consideration of services rendered, payments and/or rights, agree to be bound by the terms of this Health Care Program and agree to submit claims for reimbursement in strict accordance with their state’s health care practice acts, International Classification of Diseases (ICD) standards, Current Procedural Terminology® (CPT) standards, Medicare guidelines, Healthcare Common Procedure Coding System (HCPCS) standards, or other standards approved by the Plan Administrator.
 Any payments made on claims for reimbursement not in accordance with the above provisions shall be repaid to the Health Care Program within thirty (30) days of discovery or demand or incur prejudgment interest of 1.5% per month.
 If the Health Care Program must bring an action against a member, health care provider or other person or entity to enforce the provisions of this section, then that member, health care provider or other person or entity agrees to pay the Health Care Program’s attorneys’ fees and costs, regardless of the action’s outcome.

 Missing Persons/Uncashed Checks